hg1722/fashionista/README.md

 # Fashion Generation from Structured Style Attributes

 With the explosion of eCommerce, there is a growing need for personalized online shopping experiences.
 Specifically, in the fashion industry, there is a growing number of styles and clothing-types, along with a growing number of people interested in buying clothes online.
 It is crucial for the fashion industry to provide a personalized experience for each shopper, such that each shopper's personal tastes are accounted for.
-Concretely, each shopper should be able to describe their preferences and the styles they are l
+Concretely, each shopper should be able to describe their preferences and the styles they are looking for, and a list of matching clothing items should be returned.
+The only way to achieve this goal at scale is through the help of machine learning.
+In this project, we describe a novel task of going from fashion styles and attributes to newly generated images.

 ## Data